sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

 1. Open the Document Information Extraction UI, as described in the tutorial: [Use Trial to Set Up Account for Document Information Extraction and Go to Application](cp-aibus-dox-booster-app) or [Use Free Tier to Set Up Account for Document Information Extraction and Go to Application](cp-aibus-dox-free-booster-app).

-    >If you **HAVE NOT** just used the **Set up account for Document Information Extraction** booster to create a service instance for Document Information Extraction, and subscribe to the Document Information Extraction UI, observe the following:
+    >If you **HAVE NOT** just used the **Set up account for Document Information Extraction** booster to create a service instance for Document Information Extraction and subscribe to the Document Information Extraction UI, observe the following:

     >- To access the [Schema Configuration](https://help.sap.com/viewer/5fa7265b9ff64d73bac7cec61ee55ae6/SHIP/en-US/3c7862e30fc2488ea95f58f1d77e424e.html) and [Template](https://help.sap.com/viewer/5fa7265b9ff64d73bac7cec61ee55ae6/SHIP/en-US/1eeb08998f49409681c06a01febc3172.html) features, ensure that you use the `blocks_of_100` plan to create the service instance for Document Information Extraction Trial.